IsaacScript/isaacscript/docs/comments.md

 /**
  * But I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was
  * born and I will give you a complete account of the system, and expound the actual teachings of
  * the great explorer of the truth, the master-builder of human happiness.
-ADDING INFORMATION HERE.
+ADDING SOME INFORMATION HERE.
 No one rejects, dislikes,
  * or avoids pleasure itself, because it is pleasure, but because those who do not know how to
  * pursue pleasure rationally encounter consequences that are extremely painful.
  */